qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 --------------------------

-The option |checkbox| :guilabel:`Enable topological editing` is for editing and maintaining common boundaries in polygon mosaics.
-QGIS 'detects' a shared boundary in a polygon mosaic, so you only have to move the vertex once, and QGIS will take care of updating the other boundary.
+The option |checkbox| :guilabel:`Enable topological editing` is for editing and maintaining common boundaries in features mosaics.
+QGIS 'detects' shared boundary by the features, so you only have to move a common vertex/segment once, and QGIS will take care of updating the neighboring features.

 ..
 Index:: Avoid_Intersections_Of_Polygons

 Avoid intersections of new polygons
 -----------------------------------

-The second topological option in the |checkbox| :guilabel:`Avoid Int.` column, called :guilabel:`Avoid intersections of new polygons`, avoids overlaps in polygon mosaics.
+A second topological option called |checkbox| :guilabel:`Avoid intersections` prevents you to draw new features that overlap an existing one.
 It is for quicker digitizing of adjacent polygons.
-If you already have one polygon, it is possible with this option to digitize the second one such that both intersect, and QGIS then cuts the second polygon to the common boundary.
+If you already have one polygon, it is possible with this option to digitize the second one such that both intersect, and QGIS then cuts the second polygon to the boundary of the existing one.
 The advantage is that you don't have to digitize all vertices of the common boundary.

+.. note:: If the new geometry is totally covered by existing ones, it gets cleared and the new feature will have no geometry when allowed by the provider, otherwise saving modifications will make QGIS pop-up an error message.

+.. warning:: **Use cautiously the** :guilabel:`Avoid Intersections` **option**

+   Because the option cuts or clears geometry of any overlaping feature from any polygon layer, do not forget to uncheck this option once you no longer need it otherwise, you can get unexpected geometries.

 ..
 Index:: Snapping_On_Intersections